KennyUTN/Html-Capstone-Project-Kenny/readme.md

 Contributions, issues, and feature requests are welcome!

-Feel free to check the [issues page](https://github.com/KennyUTN/Html-Capstone-Project-Kenny/issues)
+Feel free to check the [issues page] if you want to contribute(https://github.com/KennyUTN/Html-Capstone-Project-Kenny/issues)

 ## Show your support